ArtesianDesign/concrete5-boilerplate/README.md

 # Concrete5 FireShell Boilerplate

 A boilerplate for building web sites in Concrete5 CMS.
-Based on [FireShell](http://http://getfireshell.com/).
+Based on [FireShell](http://http://getfireshell.com/) with some elements of [Bootstrap](http://getbootstrap.com/).

 ## Technologies/Requirements